b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 The function accepts a data frame (`df`), name of the outcome variable (`y`),
 and names of the explanatory variables (`xs`).
-In its insides the functions
+In its insides the function
 builds a full additive linear model (`y ~ x1 + x2 + ... + etc.`).
 Then, it
 eliminates an `x` (predictor variable) with the greatest p-value (only if it is
 greater than 0.05).
 The removal process is continued for all `xs` until only